LibrariesHacked/england-librarydata/library-db.md

 		from (
 			select 'Feature' As type, ST_AsGeoJSON(lg.geom)::json As geometry, row_to_json((select 1 from (select authority_id, name, code, hectares, population) As l)) as properties from (
-				select a.id as authority_id, a.name as name, r.code as code, r.hectares as hectares, p.population as population, ST_SimplifyPreserveTopology(ST_Transform(ST_SetSRID(geom, 27700), 4326), 0.002) as Geom
+				select a.id as authority_id, a.name as name, r.code as code, r.hectares as hectares, p.population as population, ST_SimplifyPreserveTopology(ST_Transform(geom, 4326), 0.002) as geom
 				from authorities a
 				join regions r
 				on a.code = r.code